Explore the Levels of Change Management

 Resistance to change

-Change can sometimes lead to resistance.
+Change can lead to resistance, especially when change management starts late or when change teams don't take the rights steps to actively prevent it.
 Entrenched cultural norms and unconscious biases can cause some of the resistance behaviors leaders might face when trying to implement a diversity strategy. a man and a woman sitting at a laptop

-When faced with these concerns, change leaders should focus on the following:
+When faced with these concerns, change practitioners should focus on the following:

 • Highlighting the benefits of change – Show individuals why a diverse workforce is beneficial and how it will improve their day-to-day lives.
 Focusing on the positives can minimize resistance and increase support for change.